Last updated on August 31st, 2022 at 05:21 am

 Although you can freeze in glass jars many people prefer plastic as there are less issues with dropping and breaking the containers and even less issues with stacking them safely in the freezer.

 So although you can use glass jars to freeze food, for many reasons using plastic is better.
-To see the most popular freezer storage containers just click here.

 How Do You Freeze In Glass Jars?